hello-jason/bedrock-deploy-to-wpengine/README.md

-# Deploy Bedrock+Sage WordPress project to WP Engine
+# Deploy Bedrock+Sage WordPress project to WP Engine hosting platform

 This bash script prepares a WordPress project [Bedrock](https://roots.io/bedrock/) boilerplate with the [Sage](https://roots.io/sage/) starter theme **to the WP Engine hosting platform**.

 ## Purpose

 WP Engine expects to see a standard WordPress project in the document root for your account.
-Since Bedrock shifts things around a bit, This script moves your files &amp; directories around so WP Engine knows how to serve your Bedrock+Sage site.
+Since Bedrock shifts things around a bit, this script temporarily moves your files &amp; directories around so WP Engine knows how to serve your Bedrock+Sage site.
+But it does this on a separate branch, leaving your Bedrock project in tact.

-This script performs all actions on a separate branch, which it deletes upon completion.

 ## Installation &amp; Setup